Though capitalism may not guarantee freedom, its absence would most likely only result in further deprivation of freedom.

 Those who cite "freedom" in order to allow self-destructive or immoral behaviors are blindly overlooking the usefulness of the state as a tool for promoting public health and morality.

-The state should be involved in the transfer of labour/resources over international boundaries.
+A centralized institution should be involved in the transfer of labour/resources over international boundaries.

 Defunding or abolishing the police is nonsense.